This is a drawing of the interior of Neptune.

 A Look at the Inside of Neptune

 The Giant planets do not have the same kind of layers inside that the Earth-like planets do.
 The history of the giant planets was so different that they formed with much more gas and ice on the inside.

 Motions in the interior of Neptune help form the magnetosphere of Neptune.
 Heat generated within Neptune helps form the unusual winds of the atmosphere.

 You might also be interested in:

-Motions in the interior of a planet help carry heat from the inside to the outside.
-The drawing to the left illustrates a kind of global motion that is typical of motions in the atmosphere as well as the inside of a planet.
+Motions in the interior of a planet help to move heat from the inside to the outside.
+The drawing shows a kind of movement that is usual in the atmosphere as well as the inside of a planet.
 Material moves...more

 The picture shows places on Jupiter which are hot.
-Jupiter is a very warm body in space, as shown in the picture, and this warmth is associated with the energy of Jupiter.
-Neptune has also been found to...more
+Jupiter is a very warm place, as shown in the picture, sort of like a warm log in the fireplace which gives off heat.
+Like Jupiter, Neptune also gives...more

 Motions in the interior of a gas-giant planet such as Neptune may be very different from the motions within the Earth.
 A second idea for the motions in the interior of a gas-giant planet is shown in this...more

-Neptune's atmosphere shows a striped pattern of clouds.
-This cloud pattern is very similar to that of Jupiter and Saturn.
-Neptune even has a Great Dark Spot similar to Jupiter's Great Red Spot of Jupiter.
+Neptune's atmosphere shows a striped pattern of clouds, just like that of Jupiter and Saturn.
+Neptune even has a Great Dark Spot similar to the Great Red Spot of Jupiter.
 The history of Neptune's atmosphere...more

 The giant planets have definitely changed since their formation.
 But how much remains to be seen.
 Most of the original air of the giant planets remains in place.
 (The earth-like planets lost most of their...more